-The creature can not speak, but communicates telepathically.
-It can not read thoughts but understands what a person or creature intends in a general sense.
+The creature cannot speak, but communicates telepathically.
+It cannot read thoughts but understands what a person or creature intends in a general sense.
 However, the creature is unusually keen in perceiving and detecting true intent as revealed in body language.
 Some actions and intents are often telegraphed by people unwittingly.
 For example, fear is telegraphed by an increase in sweating, twitches on the face, and elevating eyebrows.
 Equally, aggression or the intent to act is likewise revealed.
-The creature gets to make a wisdom check as often as necessary to determine a character's true emotional state.
-The Castle Keeper will probably know a player's characters emotional state and if not, they should tell the Castle Keeper.
 The demon uses this to its advantage and often focuses on those characters which are most vulnerable or fearful.

 All these devils have a similar obsession.
 They would like a comfortable place to sit or lie.
-As one might guess, having so many appendages coming out of their bodies, the devil finds it difficult to find a place to sit or lie down and walking is very uncomfortable.
+As one might guess, having so many appendages coming out of their bodies, the devil finds it difficult to find a place or sit or lie down and walking is very uncomfortable.
 As a result, it often spends much of its energies attempting to make a perfect chair/bed/recliner to sit in.
-This obsession supersedes most other concerns and if an enterprising character can find a manner of engaging this creature and offering a plausible solution to its problem, the devil can be quite forgiving, until said object is created.
+This obsession supersedes most other concerns and if an enterprising character can find a manner of engaging this creature and offering a plausible solution to its problem, the devil can be quite forgiving - until said object is created.